-There’s space to run, jump and play, and always something for families to do, including two ‘wild play’ areas.
-We host a family-focused exhibition every summer and activity trails in school holidays.
+There’s space to run, jump and play for families, and we host a family-focused exhibition every summer and activity trails in school holidays.

 Good to know

-Our gardens, cafés, shop and facilities are open at 10am every day, excluding 24 and 25 December.
-Our house and gallery open at 11am.
-We close at 5pm from the first Monday in February to the first Sunday in November, and close at 4pm in the winter months.
+Our gardens, café, shop and facilities are open from 10am-5pm every day, excluding 24 and 25 December.
+Our house opens from 11am-4.30pm.
 Last entry to the property and into the house is half an hour before closing.

-Our gallery closes for a short period between exhibitions, and we close the house for cleaning before and after Christmas.
+Our gallery closes for a short period between exhibitions, and we close the house for cleaning before and after Christmas, and in early summer.